 terpenes and the entourage effect

-When choosing a strain of cannabis for medicinal effects, it’s important to look at the whole plant, not just whether it’s an Indica or Sativa.
+When choosing a strain of bud for medicinal effects, it’s important to look at the whole plant, not just whether it’s an Indica or Sativa.
 One of the most important aspects of a strain profile are the terpenes, which are what shape the smell an

 by Diana-Ashley Krach · July 23, 2018